wazuh/wazuh-documentation/source/learning-wazuh/build-lab/launch-ec2-instances.rst

 Launch a Linux Agent instance
 -----------------------------

-Repeat the process for "Launch a Wazuh Server" with the following exceptions:
+Repeat the process for "Launch a Wazuh Server instance" with the following exceptions:

 - Set the *Primary IP* to 172.30.0.30.
 - Leave the *Storage Size* at the default 8GB unless you plan to make extra disk space demands on this instance.